lakshmiprasanna07/Django-Login-Form/README.md

 2.Log in using admin credentials.

 ### Contributing
-If you would like to contribute to the project, please follow the guidelines in CONTRIBUTING.
+If you would like to contribute to the project, please connect with the user.

 ### License
 This project is licensed under the MIT License.